plot-network/plotbridge-website/content/guidesub/providelp.md

- 5. Add the entry of BNB-PBP trading pair liquidity On the trading page, click the expand arrow in the upper option box, click PBP, and select "Add PBP-BNB liquidity" below, refer to 2, 3, and complete.
+ 5. Add the entry of BNB-PBP trading pair liquidity on the trading page, click the expand arrow in the upper option box, click PBP, and select "Add PBP-BNB liquidity" below, refer to 2, 3, and complete.